nsf/gocode/README.md

  - *close-timeout*

    An integer option.
 If there have been no completion requests after this number of seconds, the gocode process will terminate.
-Defaults to 86400 (1 day).
+Defaults to 1800 (30 minutes).

 ### Debugging